 If you live in the northern states, you’re well aware that spring, winter, and fall runs require strategic layering, especially at higher elevations.
 Getting the right layering can be a tough balance to strike, and while accessories like hats and gloves are handy to shed or put on based on output and temperature swings, your core layering is even more important to get right.

-Conventional running wisdom tells us to start our run dressed for weather about 10- to 15- degrees warmer than the actual air temperature, but it’s hard to tell exactly how comfortable you’ll be once you get moving.
-Variables include wind, precipitation, terrain, output, and the general difficulty and length of the run.
+Conventional running wisdom (be bold, start cold) tells us to start running dressed for weather about 10- to 15- degrees cooler than the actual air temperature, but it’s hard to tell exactly how warm you’ll get once you get moving.
+You’ll also need to consider variables like wind, precipitation, terrain, output, and length of the run.
+Plus, I’m historically a huge weenie and prefer to at least have a comfortable core when I begin running.

 Enter the humble vest.
 A running vest (either insulated or a shell) is a key layering component, as it provides protection to your core through insulation, wind protection, or both, while allowing you to vent under your arms and with the front closure.